 Savannah is a city known for her Southern charm, quaint squares and deep-rooted history.
-Sometimes, though, it’s nice to escape the urban setting and reconnect with the outdoors.
+Sometimes, though, it’s nice to explore a nature escape in and around Savannah.
 Nature spots may seem few and far between here, but there a plenty of hidden gems where you can unplug.

 Savannah National Wildlife Refuge

 Immerse yourself in the fauna of the lowcountry at the Savannah National Wildlife Refuge.
 Established on the remains of an 18th Century rice plantation, this nature escape is more than 90 years old.
 There are over 40 miles of trails and a driving loop where you can spot alligators lounging in the cool water and snakes hiding in the overgrowth on the trails.
 See more at www.fws.gov.

 Oatland Island Wildlife Center